Soak up the spirit of Speyside whisky, indulge in the views of the Lake District, and spend time in incredible Edinburgh.

 Just ensure you relax and prepare for your next part of your adventure.

 After lunch in Pitlochry, you can sample the delights of Scotland's highest distillery at Dalwhinnie, near the source of the River Spey.
-Once you’ve warmed with a little dram of whisky, you continue through the Cairngorms National Park before reaching Grantown-on-Spey, your base for two nights.
+Once you’ve warmed with this dram of “the gentle spirit”, you continue through the Cairngorms National Park before reaching Grantown-on-Spey, your base for two nights.

 A whole day exploring Scotland’s most famous whisky region.
 After a scenic drive towards the coast, your first stop of the day is at the family-owned Benromach Distillery, where you can go on a personalised tour.